 Claire Farago – firstname.lastname@example.org

 The Program gives students an interdisciplinary foundation in the history of art to prepare them for careers as scholars, museum professionals, and related creative professions in the history of art.
 Its main objective – through graduate seminars, teaching opportunities, museum internships, and scholarly fieldwork – is to foster critical thinking about contemporary and historical forms of art as well as visual and material culture.
 Students develop their specialized interests from a combination of individual mentoring and collaborative approaches to intellectual inquiry.
 We offer a supportive environment committed to debate and experimentation applicable to a variety of career choices, Graduates typically regard their two years in our Masters program as a formative period of intellectual growth and professional experience.

-The diverse Art History faculty offers a constantly changing curriculum of seminar topics geared to their current research, and a strong foundation in critical historiography and contemporary critical theory.
-Students in our interdisciplinary program also take advantage of exciting course offerings in cultural Anthropology, Classics, History, a wide range of Literature programs, Ethnic Studies, Gender and Women’s Studies, Art Practices, and new Media.
+Our diverse faculty offers a constantly changing curriculum of seminar topics geared to highlight current research, and a strong foundation in critical historiography and contemporary critical theory.
+Students in our interdisciplinary program also take advantage of exciting course offerings in cultural Anthropology, Classics, History, a wide range of Literature programs, Ethnic Studies, Gender and Women’s Studies, Art Practices, and new media.

 Our intimate atmosphere offers exceptional opportunities to work with permanent faculty and distinguished art historians from other institutions through our Visiting Scholars program.
 This longstanding feature of our graduate curriculum brings four to six leading scholars to campus every year to present their current work in a graduate seminar, public lecture, and informal events.